SukritiBera108/Bengaluru-Home-Price-Prediction/README.md

 ​🛠️ 3.
 Technologies and Libraries
 ​The project is developed using the Python programming language and relies on the following major libraries:
-​Data Manipulation: Pandas, NumPy
+●​Data Manipulation: Pandas, NumPy

-​Data Visualization: Matplotlib
+●​Data Visualization: Matplotlib

-​Machine Learning: Scikit-learn (for model selection, training, and evaluation)

-​Jupyter Notebook: For interactive development and documentation.
+●​Machine Learning: Scikit-learn (for model selection, training, and evaluation) ●​Jupyter Notebook: For interactive development and documentation.
-● Web Deployment and Frontend
+■■Web Deployment and Frontend
-Backend Framework: Flask
+●Backend Framework: Flask

-Frontend Structure: HTML
+●Frontend Structure: HTML

-Frontend Styling: CSS
+●Frontend Styling: CSS